monobasic/Angular-Reactive-Demo-Shop/README.md

 UI performance and User experience is great for a shop on SPA basis.
 Instant feedback for user interactions, like rating of products via Firebase, is very cool too.
 ### Firebase Backend
 The security rules configuration needs a lot of attention.
 In general there is a lot of potential for security holes.
-As example in our configuration its theoretically possible, to view all anonymous orders under /orders for every logged in user.
-This is hard to fix and would need a lot of restructuring.
 ### Testing
 Karma tests run quite slow, this could be a issue if you have a lot of tests when the app is growing.
 Jest, the testing framework of Facebook/React would be a good alternative.
 We did some research and it was quite easy to integrate into an Angular 5 application.
 Also worth mentioning: we found our way around, but if you need to mock AngularFire and/or Firebase API stuff, this could be major pain in the ass ;)